ion-g-ion/TikzAgent/README.md

 2. Create a feature branch
 3. Make your changes
 4. Add tests
+5. Run `black` and `flake8` for code formatting
-5. Submit a pull request
+6. Submit a pull request

 ## License